Institutes & Centers

 Annual Fiscal Report

-All University institutes and centers complete an annual report.
+All University Institutes and Centers complete an annual report.
 This annual report includes providing detailed expenditures to the BOG.
-This process is facilitated by the USF Office of Resource Management and Analysis (RMA).
+This process is facilitated by the USF Office of Budget and Financial Analysis (BFA).

 Annual Assessment Report (if applicable)

 Institutes or Centers that directly support student learning, student success, and/or student achievement are also required by USF's institutional accreditor to report annually on assessment activities.
-The annual plans and reports must be submitted in the System for Assessment Management (SAM).
+The annual plans and reports must be submitted in an online system, Xitracs.
 Information on assessment can be found here.

 Formal Seven-Year Report

-A formal review of all University institutes and centers is required by the Florida Board of Governors (BOG) at least every seven years.
-At USF, the process of completing these reports is facilitated by IE. The director of each institute and center must complete the Formal 7-Year Report Form and submit to IE for review and signatures.
+A formal review of all University Institutes and Centers is required by the Florida Board of Governors (BOG) at least every seven years.
+At USF, the process of completing these reports is facilitated by IE. The director of each Institute and Center must complete the Seven-Year Review Form and submit to IE for review and signatures.
 IE collects the reports, works to collect all approvals, and submits summaries of all formal seven-year reports to the USF Board of Trustees for approval.
 These are then submitted to the BOG.
 At a minimum, all seven-year reports must include the following elements:

 - An assessment of the return on investment of State dollars, if applicable;